naher94/interchange/upload.md

 ### Other Stuff

 This is what a project file looks like.
 Named `projectname-intials.markdown` just like the project folder.
 Make sure to conform to the formatting below including casing `Andrew Carnegie` **not** `andrew carnegie`.
-Again data is `YYYY-MM-DD`. `tile-name` is to give a peak at the project before clicking it, generally better to make this slightly generic `Photoshop Plugin` over `Pixel Scaling Function`.
+Again data is `YYYY-MM-DD`. `tile-name` is to give a peek at the project before clicking it, generally better to make this slightly generic `Photoshop Plugin` over `Pixel Scaling Function`.
 Tags are a good way to help people find your project.
 Tags are space seperated.
 Here is a list of available tags.

 * tag
 * tag2